InnovaSpace

 CONCORDIA STATION

 Antarctica has all the wonder and appeal of space - harsh, vast & mysterious - but with the advantage of being easier to reach!
 Peppered throughout the peninsula are research stations like Concordia, a collaboration between the French Polar Institute and Italian Antarctic programme.
 Concordia is one of only three bases inhabited all year, and is located at the mountain plateau called Dome C. Experiments are already years in the running, meaning researchers can test effective countermeasures such as light therapy to improve sleep, awareness and mood.
-Concordia research is not limited to the human body and mind alone.
-Meteorology and glaciology studies are a mainstay here, providing valuable data on ice composition and loss and climate change.
+ESA regularly puts out calls for medical research doctors to spend a year on the ice conducting researching into how humans adapt to living in extreme environments.

 Picture